Understanding Your International Competence

 Read more about Work Placements.

 when you take part in events, workshops, or join professional communities in your field.
-These activities give you contact with working life and potential referees.
+These activities give you contact with working life, potential employers and future referees.

 For example, check out these: